Friday, August 15th, 2008

 One of the things that really impressed me at the conference was Industrial Logic's Agile eLearning product/project.
 I went to two good talks by Joshua Kerievsky (refactoring) and Brian Foote (patterns) both of which demo'ed their eLearning stuff.
 It's arranged in albums and makes lots of use of videos. ...

-Tags: Agile, Coding, News & events, Patterns, TDD, Toronto
+Tags: agile, Coding, Events, Patterns, TDD, Toronto

 Thursday, August 14th, 2008